heroiclabs/nakama-cocos2d-x/README.md

 You can find the Cocos2d-x C++ Client example [here](https://github.com/heroiclabs/nakama-cocos2d-x/tree/master/example)

+Make sure cocos2d-x is installed and that you've manually set `COCOS_2DX_ROOT` to the repository.

 To run the example, build our SDK and then use the cocos CLI in the example folder as documented in their README.
 The example project will find the SDK in the `out` directory using the triplet you specify in the example `CMakeLists.txt`.
 See `NAKAMA_TRIPLET` in that file.

+For Android you will also need to pass the appropriate app-abi, for example:

+`cocos compile -pandroid --app-abi arm64-v8a -m debug`

 ## License

 This project is licensed under the [Apache-2 License](https://github.com/heroiclabs/nakama-dotnet/blob/master/LICENSE).